 Columbia University Libraries, Rare Book and Manuscript Library

 This collection was processed by Jennifer Ulrich in May 2005.
 Box 2 was processed by Joanna Rios, January 2022.

 During the early history of the College, different employees were responsible for the maintenance of the various buildings and grounds, such as the College Janitor.
 A more permanent, single position was established by resolution of the Trustees on June 2, 1884, and amended June 7, 1886.
 The Columbia University campus was located at Madison Avenue and 49th Street until 1896, when it moved to Morningside Heights at Broadway and 116th Street.
 The duties of this position included the leasing and maintenance of the College properties and supervision of its staff.

-The first person to fill the position was Holbrook F. J. Porter, hired in 1886 and employed until 1890.
+The first person to fill the position was Holbrook F. J. Porter.
+He was the College Engineer from 1884 to 1886 and then served as Superintendent from 1886 to 1890, when he left to become the Chief Engineer of the World's Columbian Exposition.
 Subsequent superintendents include: Edward Albert Darling (1890-1899), Frederick Arthur Goetze (1899-1907), Henry Lee Norris (1907-1925), and David M. Updike (1925-1933).
 With the reappointment of Henry Lee Norris in 1933, the position changed to Director of Buildings and Grounds.
 After further growth and organizational changes at the University, a new position, Vice President for Facilities Management, was created in 1978 and filled the following year by Robert M. Broberg.